shang-lin/shang-lin.github.io/_posts/2016-07-10-Checking-Interpreted-Programs.md

 **Bash**

-Bash is not a full-featured programming language like Python or Perl, but it is interpreted.
-You can check the syntax of your bash scripts by calling them with the ``-n`` flag:
+Bash is not a full-featured programming language like Python or Perl, but it is interpreted and error-prone.
+Call bash with ``-n`` flag on your script to check its syntax without running it:

     bash -n mybashscript.bash